Skip to main content

 Climate And Weather

 The reserve experiences a strongly oceanic climate with high rainfall, mild temperatures, and high humidity essential for continued peat accumulation.
-Annual rainfall exceeds 1,200 millimeters, falling on more than 200 days per year.
+Annual rainfall exceeds 1,200 millimetres, falling on more than 200 days per year.
 Average temperatures range from 5 degrees in winter to 15 degrees in summer.
 The consistent moisture surplus, where precipitation significantly exceeds evaporation throughout the year, maintains the waterlogged conditions that prevent organic matter decomposition and allow the bog to grow.

 Human History